vivek-shetty-portfolio/gaming-monetization-fragility/README.md

 ### 5️⃣ Monetization Fragility Is Multiplicative

 Revenue inequality (Gini = 0.95) combined with low long-term retention creates a fragile economic system.
 A moderate whale revenue shock results in disproportionate total revenue contraction.

+---

+### 6️⃣ Second-Order Fragility Risk

+Revenue concentration and retention decay interact multiplicatively.
+If whale retention declines marginally, overall revenue inequality increases further, amplifying systemic fragility.
+This creates second-order risk where small behavioral shifts in high-value users can disproportionately destabilize total revenue.

+## 📌 Metric Definitions & Assumptions

+- Retention is defined as session-based activity (presence of a session on a given day), not purchase-based retention.
+- Revenue is attributed based on `purchase_timestamp`, not install cohort aggregation.
+- Gini coefficient (overall) is computed across the full user population, including non-payers.
+- Whale segment is behaviorally simulated (top 3% revenue archetype), not defined by fixed monetary threshold.
+- Top 1% revenue share is calculated across the full user base, not only paying users.